mirfanmcs/AI-Samples/README.md

 ### 🏷️ Classify Images
 A sample application that uses Azure AI Foundry Custom Vision Service to classify images into predefined categories.
 It provides insights into the content of images based on trained models.

+### 🔍 Detect Object In Image
+A sample application that uses Azure AI Foundry Custom Vision Service to detect and identify objects within images.
+It can locate multiple objects and provide bounding boxes with confidence scores.

 ## Quick Start